Side Effects of Cancer Treatment

 - For anemia: This condition requires careful monitoring of the blood and can be treated by blood transfusions or certain drugs.

-- For hair, skin and nail problems: There are many programs available for patients experiencing hair, skin and nail problems as a result of cancer treatment.
-Many benefit from working with beauty professional volunteers who teach simple techniques on skin care, makeup and nail care, and give practical tips on hair loss, wigs and head coverings.
-When more care is needed, an onco-dermatologist can help prescribe medications to help manage dermatitis (skin irritation), sores and nail changes to help you continue with your cancer treatment.
+- For hair, skin, and nail problems: Many benefit from working with beauty professional volunteers who teach simple techniques on skin care, makeup, and nail care, and give practical tips on hair loss, wigs, and head coverings.
+When more care is needed, an onco-dermatologist can help prescribe medications to help manage dermatitis (skin irritation), sores, and nail changes to help you continue with your cancer treatment.

 - For mouth problems: Some mouth problems occur because of infection, which can be treated with an antibiotic or antifungal medication.
 Good oral hygiene should also reduce mouth problems as a side effect of cancer treatment.
 Nutritionists and speech and swallow experts can help patients cope with mouth sores and also help with strategies to make it easier to take in the calories and nutrients your body needs to heal.

-- For nausea, vomiting, and weight change: Nausea and vomiting can be treated with anti-nausea medication taken orally, through an IV, as a suppository or a patch that sticks to your skin.
-These medications should help prevent drastic changes in weight, and additional dietary issues can be managed with support of a dietician.
+- For nausea, vomiting, and weight change: Nausea and vomiting can be treated with anti-nausea medication taken orally, through an IV, as a suppository, or a patch that sticks to your skin.
+These medications should help prevent drastic changes in weight, and additional dietary issues can be managed with the support of a dietitian.

 What makes Yale Medicine unique in its approach to managing side effects of cancer treatment?

-At the Cancer Survivorship Program, a team that includes doctors, a physical therapist, nutritionist and social worker is available to help patients make healthy lifestyle interventions to counteract unpleasant side effects they may be experiencing.
+At the Cancer Survivorship Clinic at Smilow Cancer Hospital, a team that includes doctors, a physical therapist, nutritionist, and social worker is available to help patients make healthy lifestyle interventions to counteract the unpleasant side effects they may be experiencing.